openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

             agent on the host being deployed such that deployment can begin immediately as opposed to waiting for a complete system reboot.

+power_off_after_inspection: Boolean setting governing the behavior
+                            of ironic-inspector's processing.
+                            The default is to not power-off machines effectively enabling the Inspection to
+                            Deployment without the need to reboot
+                            the physical machine.

 ### Hardware Inspection Support

 Bifrost also supports the installation of ironic-inspector in standalone